 This mosque was severely damaged in the earthquake of 1897.
 Currently, it is preserved by the Department of Archaeology of Bangladesh Government.

 Besides this landmark, there are eight more landmarks listed in Naogaon.
 There's also four attractions listed in this district in other categories.
-You will find the exact location of Kusumba Mosque on the map bellow.
+You will find the exact location of Kusumba Mosque on the map above.

 None of our visitors shared their reviews on Kusumba Mosque yet.
 However, we have collected 6 ratings from external sources on this landmark.Write a Review on this Landmark